redwarp/9-Patch-Resizer/README.md

 ## Contributors

- * redwarp - That would be me
+ * redwarp
  * Jean-Baptiste LAB - Made the app working in command line

+Join us, and together, we can rule the galaxy as coders and...

 ## Anyway...